-- Evenly distribute the mixed salad greens between four containers.
+- Evenly distribute the mixed salad greens between four salad containers or bowls.

 - Top each container with ¼ of the turkey, feta, cucumbers, tomatoes, olives, red peppers, artichokes, and red onion.

-- Put the red wine vinegar, lemon juice, mustard, olive oil, and oregano in a one-cup canning jar.
+- Put the red wine vinegar, lemon juice, olive oil, mustard and oregano in a food-safe jar with a tight lid.
+(I like to use a 1-cup glass canning jar.)
 Put the lid on the jar and give it a good shake.
-Distribute this dressing evenly between four salad dressing cups.

 - Keep the dressing separate from the salad until serving time.
 These salads will keep in the refrigerator for up to 4 days.